wagtail/wagtail/docs/extending/custom_tasks.md

 `Task.get_task_states_user_can_moderate(user, **kwargs)`:

-This returns a QuerySet of `TaskStates` (or subclasses) the given user can moderate - this is currently used to select pages to display on the user's dashboard.
+This returns a QuerySet of `TaskStates` (or subclasses) the given user can moderate - this is currently used to select objects to display on the user's dashboard.

 For example: